JAForbes/sum-type/readme.md

 - Tiny for frontend usage
 - Avoid pitfalls found in other sum type libraries

-#### How does static-sum-type differ from other libraries in the ecosystem?
+#### How does stags differ from other libraries in the ecosystem?

-`static-sum-type` removes the following features because we believe they lead to brittle codebases.
+`stags` removes the following features because we believe they lead to brittle codebases.

 - placeholder cases
 - auto spreading of values in cata/fold